-Mix and Submission Guidelines
+Mix and Submission Guidelines | Preparing Pre-Masters

 Therefore the most important thing is to try and adopt a less is more approach and only apply mix bus processing you feel is absolutely essential to the sound.
 In short, try and leave the mastering until the mastering session.

-Check your mix carefully for clicks, pops & sibilance etc. and that you are as satisfied as possible before you submit your work.
-Everything such as phase correlation, filtration of unwanted sub frequencies, noise reduction, de-essing and volume automation are all things that are best carried out on individual mix elements and not the whole mix whenever possible.
-We do however have excellent tools for making these adjustments at the mastering stage if there are no other alternatives.
+Technical considerations such as phase correlation, filtration of unwanted sub frequencies or high frequencies, noise reduction, de-essing and volume automation are all things that should be carried out on individual mix elements and not the whole mix during mastering, whenever possible.
+We do however have excellent tools for making these adjustments at the mastering stage if there are no other alternatives or the technical fix won’t hurt the final sound.

 General Mix Levels and Processing